-Kathy Miller is the President, Managing Director, and co-owner of Polestar Technical Services, Inc. Kathy brings more than 25 years of experience working in various federal and commercial nuclear operating environments from facility operations to deactivation and decommissioning as well as all aspects of business management and operations.
+Kathy Miller is the President, Chief Executive Officer, and co-owner of Polestar Technical Services, Inc. Kathy brings more than 25 years of experience working in various federal and commercial nuclear operating environments from facility operations to deactivation and decommissioning as well as all aspects of business management and operations.

 Kathy started her career in the nuclear industry in 1993 at the PUREX Facility at Hanford supporting engineering, work control and operations.
 PUREX was the first plutonium processing facility to transition from operations through deactivation to long-term surveillance and maintenance.
 The PUREX Deactivation Project essentially wrote the first chapter of transition and deactivation within the Department of Energy.